aliahan/SatInView/README.md

 ## Re-generate paper results

+Thank you for your interest in our work.
+To replicate our results precisely, you will need to have the exact GPS location, UT orientation, and TLE data from the specific time of observation for that UT.
+Due to privacy concerns, I cannot share this information.
+However, I encourage you to gather data from your own UT and attempt to replicate the results at your location.

-Run `findmatch.ipynb` notebook to first create the `processed_observed_data.csv` containing the topocentric coordinates of the observed satellites and then to find the matching satellites and have the `matched_satellite_data.csv` dataset.
+After gathering the data, run `findmatch.ipynb` notebook to first create the `processed_observed_data.csv` containing the topocentric coordinates of the observed satellites and then to find the matching satellites and have the `matched_satellite_data.csv` dataset.

-Ensure you set your location, dish orientation, and the data collection time duration in the cade accordingly.
+Ensure you set your location, dish orientation, and the data collection time duration in the code accordingly.

 To re-generate the figures in the paper you can run the  `figure.ipynb` notebook.